COVID–19 Vaccine FAQ

 Is Mosaic using Virtual Visits to help triage and treat patients?

 Yes.
 Our doctors and care teams have been reviewing their schedules and are offering patients the ability to have an appointment by phone or video if appropriate.
-Virtual House Calls are also available for patients who have a myMosaic Portal account and patients can use myMosaic Portal to send their care team a message.
+Patients can also use MyChart to send their care team a message.

 Is Mosaic still doing non-emergent surgeries?